DieSkaarj/PhantisEnglishPatch/README.md

 ![Title](https://github.com/DieSkaarj/PhantisEnglishPatch/blob/main/PhantisTitle.png)

-*Commander Serena's mission is to rescue her partner captured on Moon IV of the **Sotpok** System, better known as the world of **Phantis**, an unusual place inhabited by hostile fauna and exuberant flora.*
+*Commander Serena's mission is to rescue her captured partner from Moon IV of the **Sotpok** System, better known as the world of **Phantis**, an unusual place inhabited by hostile fauna and exuberant flora.*

 ## English Patch
 English Patch for original CPC Spanish release of Phantis (a.k.a.
 Game Over II.)